-Methods of Teaching Mathematics in K-4 Students participate in an analysis of methods and materials used in mathematics programs, including the criteria established by NCTM and the Delaware Content Standards for mathematics.
+Students participate in an analysis of methods and materials used in mathematics programs, including the criteria established by NCTM and the Delaware Content Standards for mathematics.
 Students must demonstrate competency in number systems and theory, real numbers, set theory, measurement, geometry, probability and statistics, algebra, trigonometry, and calculus.
 Manipulatives, calculators, and computers are studied for both theory and application.
 Particular emphasis is on the evaluation of math achievement and learning difficulties specific to math.
 Each student is required to prepare a project that includes designing, delivering, and evaluating math lessons appropriate for young children.
 Six hours of clinical observation and analysis of the teaching of math are required.
-Prerequisites: A minimum of three (3) credit hours in math and passing score on all sections of PRAXIS I:PPST
+Prerequisites: MEE 7603, a minimum of nine (9) credit hours in math or three credits and having passed the math challenge test, and passing scores on all sections of PRAXIS I:PPST